nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ## 4 Installation Error handling

-### 4.1 This package can be upgraded up to version 7.x.x
+### 4.1 ERROR: Upgrade supported from version X.Y.Z or newer.

 The following error message may come up during the security server upgrade.

-`This package can be upgraded up to version 7.x.x`
+`ERROR: Upgrade supported from version X.Y.Z or newer.`

-The security server can only be upgraded by one or two minor versions in a single step.
-Otherwise, the above error occurs.
+Upgrading the packages from the current version to the target version is not supported directly.
 The fix is to upgrade the security server to the target version step by step.

 For example, the following security server packages are currently installed.